-While it is critical, unfortunately, a new wheelset can be incredibly expensive.
-We are here to help you make the right choice without wasting your hard earned cash.
-Here are our top choices for wheels from very light duty trail to very heavy duty enduro.
+One of the things that makes a good decision on a wheelset so crucial is the price, which can be a significant fraction of what you spent on your bike in some cases.
+We’re here to help you make the right choice without wasting your hard earned cash.
+Here are our top choices for wheels from light duty trail work to blasting double-blacks at Whistler.

-The last thing you want is to buy an expensive wheelset that you don’t need – thankfully though with rims and wheels it should be relatively easy to tell when you need a new set.
+The last thing you want is to buy an expensive wheelset that you don’t need.
+Thankfully, wheels have ways of telling you when it’s time to replace them.

-- Buckles (wheel moves from side to side as it rolls)
+- Buckling, when the wheel moves from side to side as it rolls

 - Loose spokes or spokes that are vastly different in tension

 You won’t find a category that the DT Swiss Spline family isn’t smashing right now.
-Its wide plus size 29” rims are on a completely different level when compared to similar plus wheels on the market.
-It gives lightweight agility and an exceptional balance between flow and feedback.
-As a high-quality 29er wheel, it feels accurate and responsive.
-Moreover, it offers the advantage of higher rolling speed over more rugged terrain and feels most at home (as you would expect from a 29er) on wider trails.
+Its wide plus size 29” rims are on a completely different level compared to similar plus wheels on the market.
+It has the laser accuracy and drop-the-hammer responsiveness you’d expect from a great 29er wheel as well as an exceptional balance between flow and feedback.
+And of course as you would expect from 29” wheels it offers the massive advantage of higher rolling speed over more rugged terrain and feels right at home on wider trails.

-The DT Swiss Spline Boost 35 is our 29” choice for speed, grip and sensitivity on a cheaper carbon – free rim.
+The DT Swiss Spline Boost 35 is our 29” choice for speed, grip and sensitivity on a cheaper alloy rim.

-e*thirteen’s wheels have slowly built a reputation for their impressive durability.
-The TRS Race Carbon definitely shows that, as it can handle some serious hammering.
-Offered in both 27.5” and 29” sizes, we found it most excelled most as a set of 29er all-rounder wheels.
-This wheelset definitely won’t come cheap, but might be lot less than you would expect when looking for top end carbon wheels.
+E*thirteen’s wheels have quickly built a reputation for impressive durability.
+The TRS Race Carbon is an excellent example of why as they can handle some serious abuse.
+Offered in both 27.5” and 29” sizes, we found it excelled most as a set of all-rounder wheels for your 29er.
+It definitely won’t come cheap, but it might be lot less than you expect to pay for a set of touch high end carbon wheels.

 Best Budget Mountain Bike Rims

-The ST i23-29 rims make sure nobody gets left out of getting started on some serious shredding.
-The understated affordable solution that are the chosen rims of the famous calibre bossnut (V1 and 2), for those who want to enjoy tubeless enduro mountain biking while still retaining a positive bank balance.
-We found they stayed straight even after consistent and prolonged hard riding, with 6 foot drops and gap jumps included.
-If you’re looking to spare some serious cash while getting reliable tubless-ready rims – the WTB ST i-25s are for you.
+The ST i23-29 rims make sure nobody gets left behind before they even make it to the trailhead.
+The understated affordable solution that were the chosen rims of the famous Calibre Bossnut (V1 and 2) make a perfect solution for those who want to enjoy tubeless enduro with a bit of money in the bank left over for the next upgrade.
+We found they stayed straight even after prolonged hard riding, with 6 foot drops and gaps included.
+If you’re looking to spare some serious cash while getting reliable tubeless-ready rims the WTB ST i-25s are for you.